vansh114/weather-app/README.md

 - Expo CLI
 - An internet connection for API calls
 - iOS/Android device or emulator for testing
+- OpenWeatherMap API key

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

 1. Fork the repository
-2. Create your feature branch ( git checkout -b feature/amazing-feature )
+2. Create your feature branch ( `git checkout -b feature/amazing-feature` )
-3. Commit your changes ( git commit -m 'Add some amazing feature' )
+3. Commit your changes ( `git commit -m 'Add some amazing feature'` )
-4. Push to the branch ( git push origin feature/amazing-feature )
+4. Push to the branch ( `git push origin feature/amazing-feature` )
 5. Open a Pull Request

 ## License